kmorning/katacoda-scenarios/bootstrap-k8s-kubeadm/step2.md

 ## Initialize the Control-Plane Node
 The `kube admin init` command is used to initialize the control-plane node (or nodes in an HA setup), and run by itself with no other arguments, will default the service cidr network to "10.96.0.0/12" and the dns domain to "cluster.local".
-We will use the <pre>--service-cidr</pre> and <pre>--service-dns-domain</pre> arguments to pass our own desired values.
+We will use the <i>--service-cidr</i> and <i>--service-dns-domain</i> arguments to pass our own desired values.
 We are using what is called a stacked control-plane, which means our master node and control-plane node are one in the same, though it's possible to have an external control-plane separate of the master.
 It's also possible to have mutliple control-planes/masters for a high-availibility cluster.

+Note that in a production environment,  the service cidr ip range must not overlap any other ip range in the network.

 On the master node, execute the following to initialize the control plane: